smatechnologies/ibm-i-agent-docs/docs/job-tracking/details.md

 2. An authorized LSAM operator or administrator can use the WRKCAPJOB command to permanently modify any job attribute.
 3. The somewhat limited set of OpCon IBM i job master record parameters can be used to override the stored values of the captured job.
 4. LSAM Dynamic Variables can be predefined so that a job's attributes can be automatically modified just before the LSAM actually submits the job, usually depending on circumstances that are present at the moment the job will execute.
-    a.
-The LSAM's SETDYNVAR command can be used in a predecessor job in the OpCon schedule, or as a pre-run command on the RUNCAPJOB job.
+    - The LSAM's SETDYNVAR command can be used in a predecessor job in the OpCon schedule, or as a pre-run command on the RUNCAPJOB job.
 In this case, it becomes possible to apply OpCon variables to the SETDYNVAR command line, so that OpCon properties can be communicated to the LSAM for use in redefining a job's parameters.
-    b.
-Other types of Dynamic Variables defined in the LSAM master file can be used to retrieve and apply IBM i environmental values to almost any aspect of the captured job.
+    - Other types of Dynamic Variables defined in the LSAM master file can be used to retrieve and apply IBM i environmental values to almost any aspect of the captured job.

 As a captured job is submitted for execution, any associated LDA content is prepared by the LSAM so that it becomes part of the submitted job, just as if the job were being submitted by the originating software or user.
 The LSAM also preserves the job ID information of the original submitting job and user and applies this information to the SBMFOR parameter of the submitted job.
 The SBMFOR parameter allows the job to remain associated with the original submitting user and job, as if the job had been submitted directly by that user and job.